ANDY SHAB

 works on paper of the 2010s generation

 WöD was a Grafikkabinett in a bar setting.
-Collaborating principally with young authors, WöD captured and documented a number of noteworthy developments in graphic art by a generation of artists that emerged on the Saint Petersburg art scene over the course of the 2010s.
-In total, Grafikkabinett released 71 catalogues by artist-residents and guest artists.
-The exhibition Every Artist Is Someone’s Child was a culmination of the three-year run of Grafikkabinett WöD.
-An illustrated catalogue and its seven appendices represent different aspects of that eventful history.
+Working primarily with young authors, WöD documented and highlighted a number of significant developments in graphic art by a generation of artists who emerged on the Saint Petersburg art scene during the 2010s.
+In total, the Grafikkabinett published 71 catalogues featuring both resident and guest artists.
+The exhibition Every Artist Is Someone’s Child marked the culmination of the Grafikkabinett’s three-year run.
+An illustrated catalogue and its seven appendices reflect different aspects of that eventful history.

 Timur and Ivan (2021)